frederikb96/elastic-fork-integrations/ci/templates/token-expiry-issue.md

 ### Impact

-When the token expires, the following will fail:
+When the token expires, ALL pipelines will FAIL!
-- Version check pipeline (cannot create MRs for EPR updates)
-- Deployment pipeline authentication
-- Any workflow requiring GitLab API access

 ### Token Rotation Steps